ptai21/Loan-Classification/README.md

 ### Goals:

-Develop a predictive and interpretable machine learning model to assist banks in assessing the risk of potential loans and provide transparent, data-driven justifications to encourage investor confidence in lending decisions.
+Develop a predictive and interpretable machine learning model to assist financial institutions in evaluating loan applications.
+The model aims to support data-driven lending decisions while offering transparency to foster investor confidence.

 Key objectives:

-    - Analyze: To understand the structure and patterns within the dataset.
+    - Analyze: Understand the structure, distribution, and key relationships within the dataset.

-    - Develop Predictive Models: That are robust and well-suited to predict the likelihood of loan approval for new applicants.
+    - Develop Predictive Models: Build robust machine learning models capable of predicting loan approval likelihood.

     - Evaluate Models: Compare and evaluate the performance of different models.

-    - Select the Best Model: That is both practical for real-world deployment and highly interpretable.
+    - Select the Best Model: Choose a model that is both accurate and interpretable for real-world deployment.

 ## Dataset